daniel-meilak/Wavefunction-Collapse/README.md

 If built using Makefiles, this project requires [raylib](https://www.raylib.com/) to be preinstalled (with a working C++ compiler).

 Alternatively, CMake can be used to build this project (working on WSL, Windows) and will download and compile raylib automatically.
 Requires a C++ compiler and OpenGl.
-The executable **must be moved to the root directoy**, otherwise the tileset files cannot be read.

 ## Demo: